-Earlier in this discussion I mentioned how important it is to "keep it simple" and how we must lessen the amount of unwanted elements and clutter from our images to achieve a better result.
+I have already mentioned earlier how important it is to "keep it simple" and how we must lessen a number of unwanted elements and clutter from our images in order to achieve a better result.

 I also mentioned that the eye is generally lazy and if it has to wade through various "busy" parts of an image without finding any particular spot to settle on, it will promptly become disinterested and want to move on.

 An image must have good "eye flow".
 This is why we must have a prominent centre of interest and also consist of other secondary elements that will guide the eye into and around the picture toward the main subject matter.

 As an exercise, hand a bunch of photos to a friend and ask them to select the one they like best.
 Take a look, I think you'll find it's the one with the least amount of distractions and one which has the most simplistic composition.